sergiusens/snappy-docs/build-snaps/publish.md

 ### Release process

-Releasing can be done from the store web interface or directly from the command-line.
+Releasing can be done from the Snap Store dashboard or directly from the command-line.

 To release a snap, run `snapcraft release snap-name revision channel`.